I Love Singapore – How Can I Stay?

 Depending on which category you fall under, there are different requirements and subsequent obligations required of you.
 For example, if you are an unmarried male child below 21 years of age, you may be required to register for National Service duty.
 All males ages 13 years and above who qualify for National Service duty are required to obtain an Exit Permit when they desire to travel overseas for three months or more.

-Is there any Shortcut in Obtaining my Permanent Residency?
+Is There Any Shortcut to Obtaining My Permanent Residency?

 Unfortunately, there are no shortcuts.
 Understanding the process is the best and easiest way to heighten your chances of being approved as a Permanent Resident.
-For example, did you know that there are four schemes through which you can make your application for permanent residency?
+For example, did you know that there are 4 schemes you can use to make your Singapore PR application?
 These are:

 - Global Investor Programme